MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 Questions like “tell me about something you built” or “tell me about this bullet on your resume” are questions that are asked to candidates of ALL job levels, and the way you answer these questions is how an engineering manager is going to peg what “level” they feel you’re at.

-There's lots of great videos online about answering technical interview questions.
-I've found videos on the concept of “not getting down-leveled” to be greally great for highlighting how to present yourself as a more mature developer.
-"Down-leveling" refers to the challenge of proving your skills during an interview to ensure you’re considered for the same level of responsibility you held at your previous company (especially for senior roles).

-I’ve found videos [like the following](https://www.youtube.com/watch?v=hU6BVxtGd5g) with example interviews to be very helpful in trying to improve the way I communicate my technical skills.
+I’ve found videos [like the following](https://www.youtube.com/watch?v=hU6BVxtGd5g) with example interviews have been the most helpful for me personally in trying to improve the way I communicate my technical skills.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hU6BVxtGd5g?si=xoPm_GHgP5Nnt96g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>